aizen-099/Zer0Cloud/README.md

 # CloudSecArchPP UI - Real AWS Integration
+Notice : There is an update in this WebApplication We will reach you with requiments soon

 This app keeps the same UI/UX while switching to real AWS integration using the AWS Default Credential Provider Chain.
 No AWS secrets are stored by the app.